 Once again we see glorified the type of person Lizzie is.
-Despite the advances of the Goblins she remains pure.
-As suggested by the use of white and gold, colors associated with virtue.
+Despite the advances of the Goblins, she remains pure.
+As suggested by the use of white and gold, colors are associated with virtue.
 She is described as a lily in a flood and a rock, this is to help emphasize her stubborn resistance.
 She then is acting as an example to all with her steadfast actions, hence the comparison to a beacon.

 Like a fruit-crown’d orange-tree